-I don’t often show my kids’ faces on my blog but if I do show a picture of them, it is either of their back to the camera or them in the distance.
+I rarely show my kids’ faces on my blog, but if I show a picture of them; it is of their back to the camera or them in the distance.
 I am just a little overprotective like that.
-Since I rarely show them, I realized I don’t do many kid-related projects or makeovers on the blog.
+Since I rarely show them, I realized I don’t do many kids-related projects or makeovers on the blog.
 That was until today.

 First, I took all the drawers out and carried them one by one down two flights of steps before I realized I had not, yet again, taking the important before picture.

-So I was not going to carry them back up to take the picture.
+So I would not carry them back up to take the picture.